 Who is on the treatment team?

-What support does your program offer for issues facing young women with cancer, such as working or attending school during treatment, dating and relationships, parenting, etc.?
+What support does your program offer for issues facing young adults with cancer, such as working or attending school during treatment, dating and relationships, parenting, etc.?

 Does your program offer support for concerns around intimacy and sex?

 Dana-Farber's Sexual Health Program is committed to addressing your concerns about sexual health as an integral part of your care, from diagnosis